 HOW LONG WILL MY VOLUNTEER APPLICATION BE KEPT ON FILE?

 You must successfully complete all four steps to become a volunteer within 90 days of submitting your application to be entered into the volunteer pool, incomplete applications will be deleted.
-If you are unable to do so, your application may be deleted.
 If your application has been deleted, you are welcome to reapply during the next quarterly intake.

 DO I HAVE TO MAKE A MINIMUM TIME COMMITMENT?

 Volunteer shifts range in length from one hour, once a week, to eight hours a day during registered camp programming.
-There are opportunities to suit almost anyone’s schedule.
+There are opportunities to suit almost anyone’s schedule, however, we ask that volunteers sign up for a minimum of one registered program/camp or special event per year.

 I NEED EXTRA HELP OR ASSISTANCE WHEN VOLUNTEERING - IS THAT OK?